Updated December 2022

 - Filing the marriage license

 Your marriage license gets filed in the state—specifically, the county—you get married in, not the state you reside in.
-This applies to all fifty states.
+This applies to all 50 states.
 And to clear up a ton of confusion, you don’t need to be a resident of the state in which you’re eloping in order to get married there.

 You do, however, need to get married in the state where you apply for the marriage license—marriage licenses don’t transfer from state to state, meaning you can’t apply for one in New Jersey and then try and have a legal ceremony in New York.